ajitagupta/motivationforeverybody/README.md

 4. Rework your schedule: All your training will naturally take time, and freeing up that time means changing your current routine.
 Maybe you’ll stop lifting weights.
 Maybe you’ll start getting up earlier.
 5. Map out your daily plan
 6. Work the process.
 Maybe that first 2 km run was too hard and you had to walk some portion of it.
 That’s okay; just make sure you complete the 2 km.
+7. Your results may vary, so adapt accordingly.
+For example, most people need greater time to recover from exercise as they age - our bodies don’t recover as quickly from high-intensity or long-duration workouts.

 Inevitable success is the best success of all — and it will happen when you set your goal, forget your goal, and focus on working your process.